Wythenshawe: History

-The name Wythenshawe seems to come from the Old English wiðign = "withy tree" and sceaga = "wood" (compare dialectal word shaw).
+The name Wythenshawe seems to come from the Old English wiðign, meaning "withy tree", and sceaga, meaning "wood" (compare dialectal word shaw).
 The three ancient townships of Northenden, Baguley, and Northen Etchells formally became the present-day Wythenshawe when they were merged with Manchester in 1931.
 Until then, the name was only used to refer to Wythenshawe Hall and its grounds.

 Due to spending cuts, the hall was temporarily closed to the public in 2010.
 One proposition was that Manchester City Council could sell the building to the National Trust.

-A Friends Group was formed to support monthly open days and events at the hall.
+A friends group was formed to support monthly open days and events at the hall.
 In March 2016, the hall's roof, one of its upper floors and its clock tower were severely damaged by a fire in an arson attack.

-Immediately south of Wythenshawe is Manchester Airport, formerly called Ringway Airport.
-Before Ringway Airport was laid out, three farm fields between Rackhouse Road and Wythenshawe Road in Northern Moor, in what is now the north edge of Wythenshawe, were used as Manchester (Wythenshawe) Aerodrome.
+Immediately south of Wythenshawe is Manchester Airport.
+Before the airport was laid out, three farm fields between Rackhouse Road and Wythenshawe Road in Northern Moor, in what is now the north edge of Wythenshawe, were used as Manchester (Wythenshawe) Aerodrome.
 This was the UK's first municipal airfield, operating between April 1929 and early 1930.
 A barn was converted to act as the hangar and a farmhouse as the administration building.
 Temporary fuel pumps were installed.
 The last recorded flight from Wythenshawe Airport was on 19 June 1930.